oleksandrbi/CodePathWeek8/README.md

   COMMENTS:

 The Green site has an easy Enumeration Attack that the devloper made a mistake on.
-When a user that exists in the database logins and the password is wrong, the error message will be in bold text.
-However, when a user that does not exits tries to log in the error message will be in plain text.
+When a user that exists in the database tries to login, but the password is wrong, the error message will be in bold text.
+However, when a user that does not exist tries to log in the error message will be in plain text.

 Vulnerability #2: Stored XSS Attack